SAIF: Sparse Adversarial and Imperceptible Attack Framework: Background

 \subsection{Frank Wolfe Algorithm}

-The Frank-Wolfe algorithm (FW) \cite{frank1956algorithm} (Algorithm \ref{alg:FW}) is a first-order, projection-free algorithm for optimizing a convex function $f(\mathbf{x})$ over a convex set $\mathbf{X}$.
+The Frank-Wolfe algorithm (FW) \citep{frank1956algorithm} is a first-order, projection-free algorithm for optimizing a convex function $f(\mathbf{x})$ over a convex set $\mathbf{X}$.
+It is a projection-free method since it solves a linear approximation, known as the Linear Minimization Oracle (LMO), of the objective over $\mathbf{X}$.
 The key advantage of FW is that the iterates $\mathbf{x}_t$ always remain feasible $(\mathbf{x}_t \in \mathbf{X})$ throughout the optimization process.
 The algorithm was popularized for machine learning applications by \cite{jaggi2013revisiting} with rigorous proofs in objective value $f(\mathbf{x}_t) - f(\mathbf{x}^*)$, where $\mathbf{x}^*$ is the optimal point.